 - The World Is Not Enough with Denise Richards as Christmas Jones.
 She gets introduced a bit before the first Bond girl is revealed to have pulled a Face-Heel Turn just so Bond has someone to kiss before the end credits.

 - Aki with Kissy (whose name isn't even mentioned in the film) in You Only Live Twice.

 - Mirrormask: Helena hooks up with Valentine's human counterpart at the end.
 Although Helena and Valentine himself didn't flirt, not counting her telling her mother that He Is Not My Boyfriend.

-- Implied to happen in (500) Days of Summer.
+- Implied to happen in Five Hundred Days Of Summer.
 After the main character is unable to make a romantic relationship work with a woman named Summer, he happens across an interesting woman named Autumn and starts talking to her.